DaanPepping/cordova-print-pdf-plugin-landscape/README.md

-Print PDF plugin for Cordova / PhoneGap
+Print PDF plugin for Cordova / PhoneGap now in landscape!
 ======================================================

 This plugin brings up a native overlay to print a PDF document using [AirPrint](http://en.wikipedia.org/wiki/AirPrint) for iOS and Android Printing APIs on Android devices running 4.4 (API 19) or later.
 For Android devices running 4.3 or less, it will open a Google Cloud Print dialog.